rpolitex/ArduinoNvs/README.md

-NVS-ESP32 Library
+Arduino NVS Library
 ==========================

 ## Summary
-NVS-ESP32 is a port for a non-volatile storage (NVS, flash) [library](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/storage/nvs_flash.html) for ESP32 to the Arduino Platform.
+Arduino NVS is a port for a non-volatile storage (NVS, flash) [library](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/storage/nvs_flash.html) for ESP32 to the Arduino Platform.
 It wraps main NVS functionality into the Arduino-styled C++ class.
 This lib is inspired and based on [TridentTD_ESP32NVS](https://github.com/TridentTD/TridentTD_ESP32NVS)  work.
 This lib is a further development of it, contains a lot of improvements, bugfixes and translation (original text was published on [Thai](https://en.wikipedia.org/wiki/Thai_language)).

+# WARNIG: This lib is under active development.
+Use with CARE! #

 ## Introduction
 NVS lib (commonly mentioned as *"flash lib"*) is a library used for storing data  values in the flash memory in the ESP32.
 Data are stored in a non-volatile manner, so it is remaining in the memory after power-out or reboot of the ESP32.